wandering-meditations/library/content/Essays/Poems.md

 Oh God, I can no longer bear it

 So I pass them on to You, to You I share it

+---
+### Dwell on the Past
+Don't dwell on the past,

+It'll eat you up fast.

+Don't think on regrets,

+Try your best to forget.

+Our souls can only bear so much,

+Let it go, otherwise it'll be a crutch.

+Our minds can only carry a light load,

+So don't bring too much on the road.

+Don't despair, God's dear child,
+We are of heaven, but for now exiled.
+One day we'll rejoice in God's light,
+But while we live, we must stand and fight.